matthewpalmer/Charter/README.md

 **Is this available on the App Store?**

-It will be soon, but I’m sick of waiting for the app store to approve it, so I figured I’d just post it.
+It will be soon, but I’m sick of waiting for it to get approved.
+I figured I’d just post it.

 **Can I contribute?**